 - Occipital bone

 The frontal bone forms the forehead, orbital roof, and most of the anterior cranial base.
 The two frontal bones are joined together shortly after birth and the cranial suture (metopic suture) disappears between the 6th and 8th year.

 A special portion of the temporal bone is the mastoid part, which is located posterior and inferior to the external auditory canal.
 It contains some cavities filled with air and lined with mucous membrane and is separated from the brain by extremely thin bone walls.
-In case of inflammation, infection can spread directly to the brain.
+In inflammation, infection can spread directly to the brain.

 The sella turcica (‘Turkish saddle’) rises up as a bony saddle-shaped structure on the superior surface of the sphenoid body.
 The hypophysis (pituitary gland) is located in the front part of the sella turcica, which fulfills a significant hormonal function.

 The ethmoid bone is located in the midline in the front part of the skull base medial to the orbit in front of the sphenoid and behind the nasal bone.
 It is characterized by a sponge-like structure.